tr-igem/esmuflily/docs/internals.md

     This is the flag style.

 *   LOG (integer):
-    Duration log in the range 3 to 10.
+    Duration log, usually 3 to 10.

 *   SYMBOL: